 $139

 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
-Read more about these tours on our website.If you are staying in the Kohala resort area, you could check out Mauna Lani Sea Adventures (website).
-Lessons are first-come-first-serve and depend on the surf conditions for the day.
-Call them the morning you would like to go to check availability.
+Read more about these tours on our website.If you are staying in the Kohala resort area, you could check out Hulakai at the King’s Shops (booking link).

 The most important thing you can do to find a good surf spot is looking up the local conditions, which can change on a daily basis!
 Finding a good spot depends on ever changing local conditions that influence the quality of the waves such as the wind- and swell direction.
-You can find an up-to-date surf report from the local newspaper or look it up online.
+Current conditions for each break are tracked on e.g Surfline.

 If you are not the only one out in the water please remember that you are a guest and show the proper respect to people that think of the break as their own local spot.
 Following surf etiquette is a good place to start and when in doubt, let the wave for the other person.